 Pigeon – Deluxe Aluminum Outer Lid Stovetop Pressure Cooker – 12 Liters

 You can cook for between 11 to 12 people with the 12-liter pressure cooker.
 Consider this your go-to cooking tool when cooking for large groups.
-At the same time, food in a pressure cooker accelerates the process, but it cooks even faster on top of that since it uses aluminum.
+At the same time, food in a pressure cooker accelerates the process, but it cooks even faster since it uses aluminum.

 You can clean this pressure cooker easily.
 The high-quality design of this stovetop pressure cooker makes it a good choice for those who want that design.
 The stovetop has the advantage that it achieves higher pressure and maintains it for longer.

 The other advantage of the Deluxe Aluminum Outer Lid Stovetop Pressure Cooker is its safety features, such as a gasket release system, weight valve, and safety plug.

 |Comes in a variety of sizes||The handle isn’t great for this pressure cooker|